anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-git.md

 * Have your team repository setup

 ## Readings
-To achieve the basic learning objectives, you should read the following before class:
+To achieve the basic learning objectives, you can read the following before class (this is a topic where [Gemini](https://gemini.google.com/u/1/app) is likely quite a good resource as well):

 * ["Learn the basics of git in under 10 minutes"](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/): Read only up to Step 0; we'll be adding to our repos a bit differently.